prsn/redux-persist-sqlite-storage/README.md

 By default redux-persist uses `AsyncStorage` as storage engine.
 Any RN apps which has huge data, experience performance issue a lot.
 This is a work around to overcome AsyncStorage performance limitaton in RN applications.

-Foundation of this library is based on Chris Brody's `Cordova SQLite plugin` and `react-native-sqlite-storage`.
+This library is inspired by Chris Brody's `Cordova SQLite plugin` and `react-native-sqlite-storage`.

 # Instal
 ```bash